m-onofri/treehouse-techdegree-project-5/README.md

 php -S localhost:4000
 ```

-In your browser, go to http://localhost:4000/
+In your browser, go to http://localhost:4000/ and see the blog.

  ## Main features